boveus/hyrax-wiki/Translations-(internationalization).md

 # Update Translations

-When you're ready to create and update translations based on the current state of the English strings, run the following  commands:
+When you're ready to create and update translations based on the current state of the English strings, run the following  commands in this order:

 1. **Normalize and sort English translations**: `i18n-tasks normalize en`
 2. **Add missing translations**: `i18n-tasks translate-missing --from en es zh fr it de pt-BR`